Keep reading to discover how to have a great and effortless day trip to Whistler from Vancouver.

 With a patio made for summertime eating and drinking, La Brasserie is definitely a restaurant to check out in Whistler.
 Although we enjoyed the cosy interior in winter, the food was delicious.
 They even have a poutine bar if that’s your sort of thing.

-1. Pick up a map at the Whistler Visitor Centre, or one of their stands around the Village.
-They have a Village map, as well as maps of the surrounding area.
-Perfect for people looking to hike.
+You can find maps at the Whistler Visitor Centre, or at one of their stands around the Village.
+They have a Village map, as well as maps of the surrounding area, which are perfect for people looking to hike.

-2. Walk around the Village with your map!
 This is the town’s heart, so there are plenty of shops to keep you busy.
-I am a sucker for a souvenir shop, so definitely check out Cool as a Moose.
+I’m a sucker for a souvenir shop, so definitely check out Cool as a Moose.
 It’s my favourite, and where I may have picked up a certain stuffed moose named Caesar (after the shockingly awful national drink).
 He is sitting above my desk as I type this.

-3. Ride the Peak2Peak Gondola.
-I was sad to miss out on this when I visited at the end of September.
+I was sad to miss out on the Peak2Peak Gondola when I visited at the end of September.
 But apparently it closes for a few weeks between summer and Thanksgiving.
 Next time, I will be checking out the view.

-4. Walk over to Rebagliati Park.
-This is where your map will be handy.
-But just east of the Village is this park, which is a must for photographers.
+This is where your map will be handy, as Rebagliati Park is located just east of the Village and it’s a must for photographers.
 From the flowing rapids to the mountain backdrops and the cute bridge, it’s a great place to chill in fall.
 In winter, it is the spot to build a snowman close to the Village.

-5. Take to the mountains.
 I mean, Whistler is a ski village, so this makes sense.
-But it is also a popular spot for mountain bikers in summer.
+But it’s also a popular spot for mountain bikers in summer.